luapower/nw/nw.md

 #### `win/view:mousemove(x, y)`

-Event: mouse was moved.
+Event: the mouse was moved.

 #### `win/view:mousedown(button, x, y)`

-Event: mouse button was pressed; button can be 'left', 'right', 'middle', 'ex1', 'ex2'.
+Event: a mouse button was pressed; button can be 'left', 'right', 'middle', 'ex1', 'ex2'.

 While a mouse button is down, the mouse is _captured_ by the window/view which received the mousedown event, which means that the same window/view